Refer to the sections below for an introduction to Progress Kemp, the LoadMaster products, and their features.

 A user requests the URL http://www.kemptechnologies.com.

-The request will be routed to the LoadMaster, which offers this IP address as an IP-alias of its network interface eth0.
+The request will be routed to the firewall, which will NAT to the Virtual Service address on eth0.

 The LoadMaster is connected to the server farm subnet 10.0.0.0 using its network interface eth1.